PostHog/posthog.com/contents/blog/clickhouse-vs-elasticsearch.md

 Elasticsearch is often considered a NoSQL database because it uses Apache Lucene – and by extension, JSON documents – as a primary store of data.
 However, Elasticsearch is specifically a Document-Store NoSQL database with a focus on searching and retrieving data.
 It is never used as the primary store of data, and sometimes data stores in Elasticsearch may be redundantly available in a more traditional database like postgresql as Elasticsearch is only leveraged to improve search results.

 In 2021, Elasticsearch abandoned its traditional Apache Open Source license in favor of a new license known as an Elastic license.
 It was a controversial move motivated by Elastic’s irritation with Amazon profiting off of Elasticsearch by operating a managed service without ever contributing to the codebase.
+Amazon forked the last version of open-source Elasticsearch into a new open-source project, OpenSearch.
+Similar to Elastic (and ClickHouse Inc.), Amazon launched a managed version of OpenSearch, titled OpenSearch Service.

 Elasticsearch’s new license allows developers to implement Elasticsearch themselves, but forbids cloud distributors from running a for-profit, managed Elasticsearch service.
 Most open-source advocates consider Elastic’s Elastic License not open-source; however, it would be unfair to Elastic to equate their solution’s transparency with a purely closed-source solution like Snowflake.

-### What is Kibana?

-Kibana is a visualization program that plugs into Elasticsearch.
+Elastic also develops Kibana, a visualization program that plugs into Elasticsearch.
 Like Elasticsearch, it used to be developed under an open-source license until shifting to an Elastic License in 2021.
 Kibana provides an interface for designing a dashboard that showcases Elasticsearch data.

 ### What is Clickhouse?